Query language requirements

 About StackState

-StackState is a cloud observability platform based on a one-of-a-kind versioned graph database that tracks changes in dependencies, relationships, and configurations over time.
+StackState is a full-stack observability platform based on a one-of-a-kind versioned graph database that tracks changes in dependencies, relationships, and configurations over time.
 It gives you:

-• zero-configuration anomaly detector that identifies abnormal behaviour to help you prevent new issues from happening
+a zero-configuration anomaly detector that identifies abnormal behavior to help you prevent new issues from happening